euroargodev/argopy/docs/data_quality_control.rst

 At this point, both OWC software take as input a pre-processed version of the Argo float data to evaluate/calibrate.

 **argopy** is able to perform this preprocessing and to create a *float source* data to be used by OWC software.
-This is made by :meth:`argopy.xarray.ArgoAccessor.create_float_source`.
+This is made by :meth:`Dataset.argo.create_float_source`.

 First, you would need to fetch the Argo float data you want to calibrate, in ``expert`` mode: